 Are we sure June is over?
 I know this year has been… I can’t even think of a good word, but you know what I mean.
 But I still don’t understand how we can possibly be halfway though 2020.
 Also that I have spend an entire quarter of the year not leaving the house.

 Anyway, June was a pretty okay reading month.
 I did struggle a lot with getting the motivation to read.
 But the books I did read were all four- or five-star books.
-So I don’t feel great about it, because of how I felt throughout the month, but it was still pretty good.
+So I don’t feel great about it, because of how I felt throughout the month, but it was still pretty well.

 And looking back, I realized that I ended up reviewing every single book I read this month.
 Individual reviews are all linked below, and all the other books were reviewed in the post where I let Buzzfeed decide which books I read.
 So go check that out if you missed any of them!